Recent Stuart Pedestrian Fatality in Line with National Trend of Rising Pedestrian Deaths

 The reasons for the overwhelming rise in pedestrian deaths are not completely clear, though experts have offered several theories.
 They suggest that, as the economy has improved, more people are driving, offering more opportunities for accidents.
 Additionally, as Americans have become more health-conscious, more people are commuting on foot rather than by car.
 Some experts are also convinced that the rise in distracted driving has contributed to the rate of pedestrian fatalities.
 Drivers using their phones behind the wheel are more likely to glance up at the road only occasionally, making it more likely that they will only see large objects like cars and trucks, and miss smaller objects such as bicyclists and pedestrians.

-If you or a loved one has been injured in a Florida pedestrian accident, find out if you’re entitled to file a claim for money damages for your injuries by contacting the seasoned and professional Vero Beach personal injury lawyer Keith Bregoff for a free consultation at 772-492-8967.
+If you or a loved one has been injured in a Florida pedestrian accident, find out if you’re entitled to file a claim for money damages for your injuries by contacting the seasoned and professional Vero Beach personal injury lawyer The Law Office of Keith Bregoff for a free consultation at 772-492-8967.